Fit Transition Path Theory (TPT) on the cellrank transition models

 Details

-function that uses cellrank under the hood.
-With the parameter group.cells.by
+the fitTransitionModel function that uses cellrank under the hood.
+With the parameter group.cells.by, the user specifies

 a scheme to group individual row/columns of the transition matrix (for example, by cell type or by isotype).
 The function